Juana Inés de la Cruz: "You Foolish Men (Philosophical Satire)"

-Sor Juana's Hombres Necios (Foolish men), written in the 1680s, is among the first proto-feminist literary works in the Americas that explores the double standards of men while also accusing men of trying to diminish a woman's honor.
-During seventeenth-century Mexico the society was heavily patriarchal, but Sor Juana managed to publish this work, which added to the backlash she would eventually face from the Church.
-Yet Sor Juana was driven by a conviction for women's education and was determined to apply her writing to challenge those who believed a woman's intellectual abilities were irrelevant.
+Sor Juana's Hombres Necios (Foolish men), written in the 1680s, is among the first proto-feminist literary works in the Americas to explore the double standards of men while also accusing men of trying to diminish a woman's honor.
+Society in seventeenth-century Mexico was heavily patriarchal, but Sor Juana nevertheless managed to publish this work, which only added to the backlash she would eventually face from the Church.
+Yet, driven by a passion for women's education, she was determined to challenge those who believed a woman's intellectual abilities were irrelevant.

-Erin Elizabeth details how Sor Juana structured the poem to be centered on accusations onto men that elevate the meaning behind the poem.
-Sor Juana emphasizes the male irrationality with a man's ability and behavior to harm a woman by deeming her as "impure" by ruining her honor and reputation.
-Sor Juana does this by casting the blame on men arguing that they are the root cause of their mistakes and create problems for women to avoid their own mistakes.
-Elizabeth argues that by utilizing impurity and the concept of "fall from grace", Hombres Necios implores the double standards men use on women that creates a path for women leaving them in situations they cannot win.
-While also including the names of Thais and Lucretia along with the concept of prostitution to add on how men use women and leave them helpless with nothing but the blame and hatred.
+Erin Elizabeth details how Sor Juana structured the poem to be centered on accusations of men that elevate the poem's meaning.
+Sor Juana emphasizes male irrationality, relating it to a man's ability to harm a woman by deeming her "impure," thus ruining her honor and reputation.
+She casts the blame on men, arguing that they are the root cause of their mistakes and create problems for women in order to avoid the consequences.
+Elizabeth argues that by examining impurity and the concept of "fall from grace", Hombres Necios explores the double standards men use on women, thus justifying the option for women to leave them in situations they cannot win.
+The names of Thais and Lucretia are cited along with the concept of prostitution to stress how men use women and leave them helpless, facing only blame and hatred.

-Hombres necios explored the idea of why women were frequently held guilty for the sins that men incited onto them.
-Sor Juana expresses her voice through the use of the Baroque literary style, which was prevalent at her time, in a manner that can be understood.
-Today it is often seen as a pro-feminist love letter, and even in a "machista" Latin American society it has been popular among the population.
+Hombres Necios explored the idea of why women were frequently held guilty for the sins that men committed against them.
+Sor Juana's writing, in the Baroque literary style prevalent in her time, can be readily understood today.
+It is often seen as a proto-feminist love letter, and even in a "machista" Latin American society it has been popular among the population.